 - d.
 In 10 and Under with machine and in Flea, no courtesy runner for the pitcher is allowed. - e.
 Courtesy runners may be used in 50 and older, 40 and older divisions only per ASA rules. - 5.
 Per the "Return to Play Act of 2013", effective January 1, 2014, all agencies are required to provide concussion education material to all youth participants and their parents.
-The verification of compliance to this law is affirmed by the signature of the agency director on the GRPA roster.
+The verification of compliance to this law is affirmed by the signature of the agency director on the GRPA roster. - 6.
+Use of audio or visual recording devices, including a cell phone, is not permitted in changing areas, rest rooms, or locker rooms.
+The use of audio or visual recording devices is not allowed in resolution of protested matters.

-- 1. A regulation game shall consist: - a.
-Flea, Mite and Midget 6 innings or one hour and thirty minute time limit will be used in all games except for the championship and if games. - b.
-Junior and Senior 7 innings or one hour and thirty minute time limit will be used in all games except for the championship and if games. - c.
+1. A regulation game shall consist:

+a.
+Flea, Mite and Midget 6 innings or one hour and thirty minute time limit will be used in all games except for the championship and if games.

+b.
+Junior and Senior 7 innings or one hour and thirty minute time limit will be used in all games except for the championship and if games.

+- c.
 Adults 7 innings or one hour except for championship and if games. - 2.
 A game which is tied after regulation play of seven (7) innings shall continue until a winner is determined. - 3.
 The score of a forfeiture game shall be recorded as 7-0. - 4.
 All GRPA district and state level tournament games must be played to conclusion.
 (EXAMPLE: Game starts on Monday and is rained out in the second inning.
 From the exact point the game was delayed or postponed it shall resume at the next playable opportunity regardless of length of delay or postponement. - 5.
 State Tournaments in softball shall be double-elimination, and it is recommended that district level tournaments also be double elimination. - 6.
 A game shall be considered complete after five (5) innings with ten (10) runs, four (4) innings with fifteen (15) runs, or three (3) innings with twenty (20) runs ahead including championship game and the if-needed championship game.
 The run rule will apply at all times in youth and adult games. - 7.
 Equalizer/One Homerun Ahead Rule: A team cannot at any time be ahead in homeruns by more than one.
 The first team to hit a ball fair over the outfield fence cannot hit another one until the other team hits one to tie or one more to go ahead by one homerun.
 Any ball hit in excess is an out.
 (Clarification home team may go up one home run in their last at bat)

-1. One (1) extra player (EP) on regular teams or two (2) extra players (EPs) (one male and one female in Co-Ed) may be used.
+- 1. One (1) extra player (EP) on regular teams or two (2) extra players (EPs) (one male and one female in Co-Ed) may be used.
 All players, eleven (11) or twelve (12), must bat and any ten (10) can play defense.
 Defensive positions may change, but not the batting order.
 Co-Ed teams must still abide by male-female alignment rules.
-Extra players are optional before each game if placed in starting lineup.

-2. SHORTHANDED RULE.
+Extra players are optional before each game if placed in starting lineup. - 2.
+SHORTHANDED RULE.